ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_xamarin_forms/how-to-1.md

 ---

 ## Introduction
 Xamarin Forms is a cross-platform UI toolkit that allows developers to create native user interfaces for iOS, Android, and Windows apps using a single, shared codebase.
 Developed by Xamarin, a Microsoft-owned company, Xamarin Forms extends the .NET platform with tools and libraries specifically for building mobile apps.
 It enables developers to use C# for cross-platform development, sharing code, logic, and UI across platforms.
-This approach significantly reduces the time and resources required to develop and maintain apps for multiple platforms.
 Xamarin Forms also integrates with popular .NET features like LINQ and async/await, making it a powerful tool for modern mobile development.
 The toolkit includes a rich set of controls and an (Model-View-ViewModel) MVVM framework, making it easier to separate logic from the UI and make the code portable.

-In this learning path, we will learn how to use Xamarin Forms to create a cross-platform application.
-Then, we will launch this application on Windows on Arm using x64 and Arm64 build configurations.
+In this learning path, you will learn how to use Xamarin Forms to create a cross-platform application.
+Then, you will launch this application on Windows on Arm using x64 and Arm64 build configurations and compare the performance.
 By doing so, we will be able to see how Arm64 can accelerate Xamarin Forms applications.
-In practice, you can use this feature to further optimize your cross-platform applications running on Arm64 platform.

-You can find the companion code [here](https://github.com/dawidborycki/Arm64.MobileApp.XamarinForms.git).
+You can find the complete project code used in this learning path [here](https://github.com/dawidborycki/Arm64.MobileApp.XamarinForms.git).

 ## Before you begin
-Before you begin the implementation, it is essential to install Visual Studio 2022 with the following workloads:
+Before you begin the implementation, install Visual Studio 2022 with the following workloads:
 1. .NET Multi-platform App UI development,
 2. Universal Windows Platform development.

 ## Create the project
-Start by creating the project.
 Open Visual Studio, and then click 'Create a new project'.

 ![fig1](Figures/01.png)